Special effects of Batman Returns: Rocket Launch

 With Alfred's help, Batman turns the penguins against their master and launches rockets towards the Arctic World base.
 Due to the danger of the rocket launches, neither live penguins nor live puppeteers were present near the pyrotechnic effects.
 The puppets were mounted securely, with Gaspar's crew rigging monofilament guide wires behind all thirty penguin puppets, each armed with two missiles.
 The sixty rockets were fired in waves of twenty, launched to the soundstage roof twenty to thirty feet above, even though the missiles were out of frame at about fifteen feet.
-Puppeteers were connected to their puppets by cable controllers and dressed in snowbanks and gullies to remain hidden during filming.
+Puppeteers were connected to their puppets by cable controllers and dressed as snowbanks and gullies to remain hidden during filming.
 Some logistical challenges arose, such as catching spent rockets falling back along the wires during a second salvo, but the rockets were cool enough to be handled barehanded.

 Missile explosion shots were filmed at The Chandler Group's stage using a miniature old zoo set coated in a special fire-retardant urethane spray foam from Foam-Tec.
 This foam prevented the toxic cyanide gas typical of burning foam, ensuring safer pyrotechnic work.
 The zoo grounds were constructed mainly from chicken wire, paper, and a couple of inches of this fire-resistant foam to provide strength.
 Before model construction, extensive tests and consultations were held involving Stetson Visual Services, The Chandler Group, Fink, and pyrotechnics expert Thaine Morris.
 Early tests demonstrated that miniature explosions, smoke trails, and snow and debris sprays could be effectively captured in-camera without requiring optical enhancements, enabling multiple camera angles and takes.

 When Thaine Morris became unavailable, Joseph Viskocil stepped in to assist with pyrotechnics, bringing experience and collaborating with a team to rig, dress, and operate the miniature effects over a week-long shoot.
 Viskocil explained that miniature pyrotechnics require making small-scale effects appear large, which involves controlling camera speed and lens choice as well as selecting appropriate materials.
 To represent penguin missiles, the team used modified Estes model rocket engines, enhanced to slow velocity and increase smoke and flame.
 Rockets were painted to match those seen on the penguin puppets.

 Each rocket was attached to its own invisible guide wire leading to a trip switch and explosive charge.
 The wires were strong and carefully protected from burning by aluminum foil baffles to prevent the rockets from severing their own guides.
 Rockets had a roughly ten-second burn time and were caught in cylinders with iris trip switches at their targets, preventing them from continuing onward.
 Explosions combined black powder, gasoline, primer cord, and bullet hits.
-Some pavilions were rigged with cables and bungees to collapse faster than gravity, synchronized with explosions to appear realistic when filmed at high speed.
+Some pavilions were rigged with cables and bungees to collapse faster than gravity, and synchronized with explosions to appear realistic when filmed at high speed.
 For example, the Arachnosphere pavilion was designed with a steel-framed half and an aluminum-framed half; the aluminum side was crushed on cue while the steel side remained intact for quick resetting between takes.